Schools of Magic

 If this sounds like conventional invention to you, you'd be right.
 When adding sorcery to the process, inventors introduce numerous shortcuts into the process to speed it along.
 For starters, if magic is used to produce an effect beyond that of society's mainstream technology, a technomantic object does not have a minimum tech rank value of 75, potentially reducing the difficulty in building it significantly.

 Furthermore, technomages may utilize one or more non-school device spells as special catalysts, if applicable to a given invention.
 If required to master new spells to install in a device, technomages can learn them as ordinary magic formulas, or may instead study them solely as spells to be used during the invention process.
 This extremely limits such spells, but they can be reused in other inventions.

 "Man's mind, once stretched by a new idea, never regains its original dimensions."

 - Oliver Wendell Holmes

-However, a thaumentalist is easily the counterpart of a psychoturge (a psi that dabbles in magical power), in that his or her magic grants them mystic abilities as well as the power to mess with the psionics and mental faculties of others.
-Essentially opposite sides of the same coin, the two both have the potential to master both the psionic and mystical arts, and this makes them singularly dangerous beings.
+A thaumentalist is easily the counterpart of a psychoturge (a psi that dabbles in magic), in that his or her wizardry grants them mystic abilities as well as the power to mess with both psionics and the mental faculties of others.
+Essentially opposite sides of the same coin, the two have the potential to master both the psionic and mystical arts, and this makes them singularly dangerous beings.

 At the same time, a thaumentalist is a similar foil to a physiomancer.
-While the latter can channel magical power into their physical abilities to achieve a one-shot use at an enhanced level, the former can do this with their mental traits.
-Thus, when casting a spell, a thaumentalist may channel it into their Melee, Intellect, Awareness, or Willpower traits for a one-time use at the spell's rank value, instead of its normal value.
+While the latter can channel magical power into their physical abilities to achieve a one-shot usage at an enhanced level, the former can do this with their mental traits.
+This allows thaumentalists to be veritable mental giants, if only for short periods of time - but that's quite often all the brain power they need.

 "Voodoun is a very interesting religion for the whole family, even those members of it who are dead.